Raincleared-Song/BioRADR/README.md

-# BioDRE
+# BioRADR

-Source code for paper _BioDRE: A Powerful Helper When We Want Relations in Biomedical Document Retrieval_.
+Source code for paper _BioRADR: Biomedical Relation-Aware Document Ranking_.

 ### Environment
 The anaconda environment is provided in `conda_env.yaml`.